 Walt Drane is an experienced K-12 large-scale assessment professional with a demonstrated history of working in the education management industry.
 In his role at Caveon, he is a strong business development professional who is skilled in the unique area of test security.
 His former experiences include serving as the Executive Director of the Offices of Assessment and District and School Performance for the Office of Accountability at the Mississippi Department of Education.
 There, he provided continued oversight and development over assessments in mathematics and English Language Arts for grades 3-8, science in grades 5 and 8, end-of-course high stakes assessments in the areas of Algebra I, English II, Biology I, and U.S. History, and alternate assessments for those students in grades 3-8 and 12 who have significant cognitive disabilities.
 He also led Mississippi’s Test Security Unit at the department of education and has led multiple large-scale investigations throughout the State of Mississippi to ensure the validity and reliability of state-wide assessment results.
 Mr. Drane has spoken at several national and international venues on various assessment topics, including the National Conference on Student Assessment (NCSA), National Council on Measurement in Education (NCME), the Conference on Test Security (COTS), Association of Test Publishers (ATP), and European Association of Test Publishers (E-ATP).
 Mr. Drane has also served as a high school assistant principal, athletic director, and elementary and middle school teacher.
 He holds a B.A. in Political Science with a focus on International Relations, a Certificate in Criminal Justice and Corrections, a Master’s degree in Education, and an Education Specialist degree in Educational Leadership.View all articles

-For more than 18 years, Caveon Test Security has driven the discussion and practice of exam security in the testing industry.
-Today, as the recognized leader in the field, we have expanded our offerings to encompass innovative solutions and technologies that provide comprehensive protection: Solutions designed to detect, deter, and even prevent test fraud.
+Since 2003, Caveon Test Security has driven the discussion and practice of exam security in the testing industry.
+Today, as the recognized leader in the field, we have expanded our offerings to encompass innovative solutions and technologies that provide comprehensive protection: solutions designed to detect, deter, and even prevent test fraud.